rmbruder/cissp/Course-Information.md

 ## General Information

-The course runs for 13 weeks on Thursday evenings from 5:30 to 9:30.
+The course runs for 13 weeks on Wednesday evenings from 6:00 to 10:00.

 Book ISBN: 978-1119786238